saud4866/TextSummarizer/README.md

 ## Deployment

-- I deployed the model on Gradio you can use this Script to run and load the model on your System.
+- I used Gradio to deploy the Model.
+Unfortunately due to Github file limit **25MB** I couldn't upload the model, but you can train the Model using the Notebook above, then use **Gradio Interface** Notebook to deploy your model.

 ![image](https://github.com/user-attachments/assets/699ae365-9ee9-4acc-bc2e-21e559fee78e)